TheAnonymous/TheAnonymous.github.io/_posts/2015-03-16-learn-programming.markdown

 * git add -A

 Of course you can do a lot more with BUT learn as you need it!
 These commands will bring you to your goal at the start and thats enough.
 If you spended a evening to learn this Git commands thats enough everything above you will forget to the point where you need it.
-And that experince is not that good :/ Ah and make a github account its useful you will see...
+And that experience is not that good :/ Ah and make a github account its useful you will see...

 #### Motivation
  * Bugs and mistakes: They are normal nobody will try something to program and it will work from the beginning thats happens very very rarely even if you are a pro.
 The normal way is to try, see where something went wrong, go further see where the next thing went wrong, fix it and so forth.
 If it works like intended enjoy and may add features.
 Thats the normal way of programming.
 With time you will get a feeling of how to start things, and where are the hard parts of a task.
 Also normal stuff like a loop which at start are may hard will just work when you get better but then you will have other breaking points...

-* Travel: Really if you are coder and earn money with it you have much freedome as long as you get the stuff done.
-I dont know any other job where you can travel around the world and work at the same time (37Signals has programmes which does that).
-And even if you don't want to travel many companys offers that you can come when you want or work from home.
+* Travel: Really if you are coder and earn money with it you have much freedom as long as you get the stuff done.
+I don't know any other job where you can travel around the world and work at the same time (37Signals has programmers which does that).
+And even if you don't want to travel many companies offers that you can come when you want or work from home.
 Also there are website where you can find remote work just google for it.

 * Money: Well everyone needs money to live but coding often not only offers you enough to live but enough to live comfortable.
 Even if you don't work at Google or Facebook you will normally(!) never have a money problem again (At least if you are good with money...).

 * Save everything: Seriously save every piece of code you have with a descriptional name.
 You will ofter solve a problem and a year later have the same or only a slightly different problem to solve.
-Than its good when you find the old soloution and only have to make small changes.
+Than its good when you find the old solution and only have to make small changes.

 #### Copy & Paste
 Copy and paste from websites like stack overflow or the official documentation are ok even pros does that.
 BUT try as hard as you can to understand it.
 May not all at once but with time.
 But NEVER! write a program where you have copy/paste code in it which you don't understand and say its finished (well if its just for fun its not that critical but as soon as you write code for others this an absolute NO GO!).